uverus2/Vue3Histogram/DOCUMENTATION.md

 - Abstracting the reduce logic from the home view into a composable.
 - Abstracting some of the functions into an "utilities" file.
 Functions which do not relate to the core logic of the components/view such as the getColour within the TheHistogram component.
 - Improving naming of certain variables/functions.
+- Make the favicon into a logo which can be used as part of the header.